hackersanddesigners/HDSA2015/PUBLISHER.markdown

 How does it work?
 -----------------

 Authors create content using Markdown.
 Markdown is an easy to read, easy to write formatting language.
 You read about and learn it here: [http://daringfireball.net/projects/markdown/](http://daringfireball.net/projects/markdown/).
+The resulting Artifact is a PDF.

 The work flow
 -------------